Lachei/VulkanPBRT/README.md

 For faster and easier development the [VulkanSceneGraph](https://github.com/vsg-dev/VulkanSceneGraph) library is used.
 It provides an easier interface to Vulkan, has resource management included and allows pipeline setup via a scene graph.
 Further GLSL like math classes are included.

+The raytracer itself is intended to be easily customizable to be used for different tasks.
+The implementations done here should provide a good working baseline.
+To make this possible, all rendering related classes here are only doing setup code with the vsg library.
+All resources used for rendering are put into public attributes, which can then be forwarded to the scene graph structure.
+To record the pipeline and other needed resources see the example use in VulkanPBRT.cpp.

 # Current Project Status
 The todos, in progress and done tasks can be found in the [Projects tab](https://github.com/Lachei/VulkanPBRT/projects/1).